Aspidosiphon muelleri

+Description

-DescriptionAspidosiphon muelleri has a cylindrical trunk and a narrower, cylindrical introvert at the front end which can retract back into the trunk.
+Aspidosiphon muelleri has a cylindrical trunk and a narrower, cylindrical introvert at the front end which can retract back into the trunk.
 The oral disc is at the tip of the introvert; this has a terminal mouth and a cluster of ten to twelve short tentacles arranged in a crescent surrounding a nuchal organ.
 The introvert bears rings of tiny hooks at the front, and larger, more irregularly-placed hooks at the rear.
 At the front of the trunk is an anal shield and this acts as an operculum when the introvert is retracted.
 At the posterior of the trunk is the caudal shield; both it and the anal shield are rough and chitinised, with radial grooves and edged by wart-like papillae.
 This worm can grow to a length of 80 mm.
 The shields are dark in colour while the trunk is pale in small individuals, darkening to dark brown or blackish as they grow.

+Distribution and habitat

-Distribution and habitatAspidosiphon muelleri occurs in the Mediterranean Sea and the eastern Atlantic Ocean, its range extending from the Shetland Islands to West Africa.
+Aspidosiphon muelleri occurs in the Mediterranean Sea and the eastern Atlantic Ocean, its range extending from the Shetland Islands to West Africa.
 It is also found in scattered locations in the Indo-Pacific.
 Its depth range is from the lower part of the intertidal zone down to about 1000 m.
 It often occupies empty gastropod or tusk shells, or resides in serpulid tubes, holes or crevices, or among the branches of coralline algae or the deepwater coral Lophelia pertusa.
 In Australia it is reported as being an obligate commensal inside solitary, free-living corals such as Heterocyathus aequicostatus and Heteropsammia cochlea.